wp-plugins/participants-database/readme.txt

 If you just want to put in a fixed value, the hidden field will include any string you put into the "default" for the field.

 You can also access some PHP "Superglobals."
-For instance, to get the IP of the user, put this into the default: "SERVER:REMOTE_ADDR" You can access these superglobals: POST, GET, REQUEST, COOKIE, SERVER.
+For instance, to get the IP of the user, put this into the default: "SERVER:REMOTE_ADDR" You can access these superglobals: POST, GET, REQUEST, COOKIE, SERVER, SESSION.
 This means you can get the value of a cookie and put it into the form, saving it when the form is submitted.
 You don't need the '$_' that is used in PHP.
 A good reference for what is possible can be found here: <http://php.net/manual/en/language.variables.superglobals.php>

 For those with some Javascript skills, you can use these fields to store dynamic information about a signup.
 The hidden fields are also present in the form presented by the `[pdb_record]` shortcode.
-These fields are visible and editable in the admin edit page.
+These fields are visible and editable in the admin edit page.<a id="images"></a>

-= Image Upload Fields =
+= Image & File Uploads =

-To allow your users to upload images, add an "image upload" field to the form.
-The images are stored in the "file upload location" set in the general settings.
-Only the name of the file is saved in the database, it looks for an image of that name in the file upload location.
-It is also necessary to have the image file types you wish to allow users to upload in the "Allowed File Types" setting.
-The image type is determined by the file extension and is typically one of 'jpg', 'png', or 'gif'.
+Files can be uploaded and managed using the "File Upload" field type.
+The allowed filetypes (determined by extension) are defined in the "Allowed File Types" setting.
+This is a global setting for all uploads.
+Image files are uploaded and managed using the "Image Upload" field type.
+If you use a "File Upload" type field for image uploads, the image itself won't show in listings, only the filename.

+Uploaded images and files can be stored anywhere in the WP install directory, and can be moved without breaking image sources.
+The 'File Upload Location' setting will always determine the location for files uploaded using the plugin forms.
+The files are stored in the database as filenames without any path information.

 The plugin has a "default image" that will be shown if no image is present.
 You can create your own, but you shouldn't keep it in the plugin folder.
 Keep it in the uploads directory or in your theme directory.
 Change the "Default Image" setting to point to your image.
 If you don't want anything to show if no image is present, make the "Default Image" setting blank.

-IMPORTANT: Don't store images in the plugin directory, they will be deleted by automatic upgrades.
-The new default location is in "wp-content/uploads/participants-database/" If you have images in the plugin directory, move them to this directory (it's a good choice, but if you know a better one, use it) and then change the plugin setting to point to the new location.
+IMPORTANT: Don't store your files in the plugin directory, they will be deleted by automatic upgrades.
+The new default location is in "wp-content/uploads/participants-database/" If you have files in the plugin directory, move them to this directory (it's a good choice, but if you know a better one, use it) and then change the plugin setting to point to the new location.

-= File Upload Fields =

-To allow your users to upload files (other than images), use the "file upload" field type.
-In the settings under the "general" tab is a setting allowing you to globally determine which file types you are allowing users to upload.
-The type is determined by the file extension, and a set of most likely file types in included as a default.
-You should edit this to only include file types you want users to upload.
-Is is also possible to set the allowed types on a per-field basis.
-Just put the allowed file type extensions into the "values" field of the file upload field definition on the "manage database fields" page.

-It is important to be aware that allowing users to upload files is risky, so be sure to limit your allowed types to those that are reasonably safe.
-NEVER allow "executable" files to be uploaded (such as PHP or PERL scripts) unless you are a security expert.
-Basic precautions have been taken to make it difficult for malicious files to be uploaded, but you are depending on your web server being properly configured to prevent things like image files that are really executable scripts from being actually executed.
-Do a little research on securing file uploads in WordPress to get some ideas on how you can do this with some safety.

-All files will be uploaded into the "file upload location" as defined in the settings.
+File uploads can present a security risk to a website, so some precautions should be taken.
+The plugin secures uploads by replacing the filename of the uploaded file with a sanitized filename.
+We are depending on the hosting server to prevent the possibility of executing an uploaded file based on the filename extension.<a id="csv" name="csv"></a>

 = Importing CSV Files =